fsuleman2/react-redux/README.md

 #### Synchronous Actions
 1. As soon as an action was dispatched, the state was immediately updated.
-2. If you dispatch the BU_CAKE action, the numfCakes was right away decremented by 1.
+2. If you dispatch the BUY_CAKE action, the numfCakes was right away decremented by 1.
 3. Same with BUY_ICECREAM action as well.

 #### Async Actions
+- Asynchrouus Actions you now wait for a task to complete before dispatching an action
 - Asynchronous API calls to fetch data from an end point and use that data in your application.
 - To demo this Asynch Actions we're gonna build one small app
 - Which fetched a lis to users from an API end point and stores it in the store.